ejanerop/ejanerop/README.md

 - 👋 Hi, I’m Eric Janero
 - 👀 I’m interested in web development (front-end and back-end) and mobile app development
-- 🌱 I’m currently working Angular, Grails and Laravel and looking forward to learn any front and backend technology such as .Net Core, React..
+- 🌱 I’m currently working with Angular, Grails and Laravel and looking forward to learn any front and backend technology such as .Net Core, React..
 - 📫 How to reach me: Telegram: @ericjp97

 <!---